crazyelectron-io/MP-C-Serial-Control-Interface/README.md

-# SWTPC MP-S
+# SWTPC MP-C

-SWTPC MP-S Serial Control Interface schematics and documentation.
+SWTPC MP-C Serial Control Interface schematics and documentation.

 ## Custom parts library

 This repository uses a custom parts repository as submodule.
-Use the command `git submodule add https://github.com/crazyelectron-io/KiCAD_custom_parts.git` once in the root of the project (after initial creation).
+Use the command `git submodule add https://github.com/crazyelectron-io/KiCAD_custom_parts.git library/custom_parts` once in the root of the project (after initial creation).
-When later committing the MP-S repository, the submodule dependency is also registered and when cloning it again, run the following commands to get the submodule(s) back:
+When later committing the MP-C repository, the submodule dependency is also registered and when cloning it again, run the following commands to get the submodule(s) back:

 ```bash
 git submodule init